 Pinery has 38 kilometres of packed and groomed ski trails of varying difficulty.
 The five ski trails around the park have loops ranging from three to 11 kilometres.
-Trail maps can be picked up at the main gate, trail entrances and the Visitor Centre.
+Trail maps can be picked up at the main gate, trail entrances and the Visitor Centre, or downloaded here.
 Check the conditions of Pinery’s skiing & winter hiking trails, skating rink and toboggan hill.
 A volunteer Ski Patrol is often found along the trail to assist skiers and check ski passes.
 If you would like to learn more about becoming a ski patrol volunteer, please call (519) 243-8507.

 The toboggan hill is lit during the evening and will be open daily, conditions permitting.
 In addition, the Winter Chalet contains washrooms and is kept heated for your use.
 Both facilities are located in the Winter Activity area just inside the park entrance.

 During the winter season, electrical and non-electrical sites are available on a first come first serve basis.
 If you wish to reserve a Yurt you are encouraged to make advanced reservations by calling (888) ONT-PARK.